 Taking cremated remains overseas

 Cremated ashes can be taken overseas.
-Firstly, contact the consulate for the country the ashes are being taken to, to comply with local requirements.
+Firstly, contact the consulate for the country where the ashes are being taken to comply with local requirements.

 Secondly, obtain a statement from the crematorium identifying the deceased person, where the body was cremated and have a copy of the death certificate with you when transporting remains.
-Also, there are usually requirements on the types of containers ashes can be carried in.
+Also, there are usually requirements on the types of containers ashes that may be used.
 Thirdly, contact your airline or transport mode to make the process as seamless as possible.